Ordained Women Ministers Allowed At Christian Leaders Alliance

 Shortly after Jesus rose from the Dead and forty days ascending on high, the Holy Spirit was poured out at Pentecost.
 Inside the house, a violent wind and tongues of fire spread and came to rest on each disciple.
 Each began to speak in foreign languages.

-Outside the wind and fire was noticed.
+Outside the wind and fire were noticed.
 Jerusalem was crowded with visitors from all over the world.
 Amazingly, these foreigners understood the gospel in their language.
 Acts 2:7-11 recounts,

 7 Utterly amazed, they asked: “Are not all these men who are speaking Galileans?
 8 Then how is it that each of us hears them in his own native language?
 9 Parthians, Medes and Elamites; residents of Mesopotamia, Judea and Cappadocia, Pontus and Asia, 10 Phrygia and Pamphylia, Egypt and the parts of Libya near Cyrene; visitors from Rome 11 (both Jews and converts to Judaism); Cretans and Arabs—we hear them declaring the wonders of God in our own tongues!”